 Honestly, this rig has been nothing but pure joy to drive…and it’s been driven throughout the past few months.
 It’s seen its fair share of rocks, logs, tall grass, and a park littered with broken twigs and sticks.
 Every outing has started, and ended, with me grinning like a fool.

 No box-stock radio-controlled machine is perfect, even the GEN8.
 While I’ve discovered a few elements of this rig that I’ve wanted to improve, I’ve been able to improve them thanks to a healthy aftermarket environment.
 Not only are there plenty of “general” 1/10-scale upgrades available for the GEN8 (tires, wheels, bodies, etc), but Redcat Racing has also released a fair number of aftermarket parts for this crawler.
 To get a feel for what’s available, check out my listing of upgrades and hop-ups for the GEN8.

 Is the Redcat Racing GEN8 Worth Adding to Your R/C Garage?

 Short answer; yes.
 Long answer; well, there is no long answer.
-Just thinking back to the fun that I’ve had with this rig makes me want to power down my computer, grab my GEN8 and head outside.
+Just thinking back to the fun that I’ve had with this rig makes me want to power down my computer, grab my GEN8, and head outside.
 Yep, I’m a fan.

 Even if there are areas where this vehicle could be improved, you’re starting out with a solid platform on which to build.
 At $299.99, that’s hard to beat.
 If you want to have total control over what goes into your rig from the start, Redcat Racing offers the GEN8 as a pre-assembled kit (the P.A.C.K.) for $169.99.
-Either of these options are worth looking into, especially if you’re a fan of fun.
+Either of these options is worth looking into, especially if you’re a fan of fun.
 And let’s face it, who isn’t?